Attested: (1) Ptolemy 2,3,7 Νοουανται tribe with πολεις at Λουκοπιβια and Ρεριγονιον.

 (2) Ptolemy 2,3,1 Νοουαντων peninsula and same-named promontory, plus another mention at 2,3,2, and a repetition by Marcian, with one spelling Νεουαντων.

-Where: R&S identified the peninsula with the Rhins of Galloway, with its northern tip around NX018736, and the promontory with the Mull of Galloway, to the south around NX156303.
+Where: Rivet & Smith identified the peninsula with the Rhins of Galloway, with its northern tip around NX018736, and the promontory with the Mull of Galloway, to the south around NX156303.
+This may be wrong, and it seems more likely that Ptolemy's peninsula was the Mull of Galloway and his promontory was the tip of the Machars peninsula.